MJoergen/ym2151_old/doc/tutorial/Episode_1/README.md

 ## The note selector.
 The key (base frequency) is made up of an octave selector (bits 6-4 of register
 $28) and a semitone selector (bits 3-0 of register $28).
-The chip supports 8 octaves, with 12 semitones within each octave.
+The chip supports 8 octaves with 12 semitones within each octave.

 The semitone selector is encoded as follows: